by Leslie Farin

 This month’s recommendation from Great Thoughts, Great Readers:

-Pam Jenoff’s new novel, The Women With the Blue Star, tells a story of devotion and self-sacrifice between two young Polish women as WWII rages on around them.
+Pam Janoff’s new novel, The Women with the Blue Star, tells a story of devotion and self-sacrifice between two young Polish women as WWII rages on around them.

 Though similar in age, the two female heroines could not be more different.
 Sadie Gault is an 18-year-old Jew forced into hiding in a sewer below the street, while Ella Stepanek, a Christian, lives a comfortable life above ground in Kraków.
 They meet one day when Ella, out buying flowers, looks down to see Sadie hiding beneath the sewer grate.
 Ella lives with her stepmother who sides with the occupying Germans, but still, she decides to help Sadie.
 This brave decision becomes increasingly dangerous as the war continues.
-The two women develop a close, albeit unlikely, friendship, but the complex situation tests both in the face of overwhelming odds.
+The two women develop a close, albeit unlikely, friendship, but the complex situation tests them in the face of overwhelming odds.

 Differing Perspectives on War and Life

 Sadie and Ella narrate the story in alternating chapters throughout the book.
 Each of these main characters describes their day-to-day lives, the people with whom they interact, and their growing friendship in vivid detail.

 The liquidation of the Kraków Ghetto by the Nazis is the reason eighteen-year-old Sadie goes into hiding with her parents and another family.
 They appreciate the kindness of the man who arranged their escape, however, the living conditions in the sewer are horrific.
 Sadie’s father drowns in the rough waters early on, leaving Sadie and her pregnant mother to try to survive as best they could in the filthy underground shelter.
 Jenoff provides incredible descriptions of their unimaginable circumstances, and I intensely felt the fear, panic, and horror of their lives right along with them.